Launch Week 04Check the updates

 Privy (acquired by Stripe) is a popular choice for consumer crypto apps, offering a streamlined onboarding library that handles authentication and embedded wallets.
 Privy focuses heavily on the "onboarding" piece of the puzzle, making it incredibly easy for users to sign in with email, social, or existing wallets.

-Comparison Table: Privy vs. Base Smart Wallet
+Comparison Table: Privy vs. Coinbase Wallet

 FocusOnboarding & AuthBase Ecosystem Onboarding